 Beware High Post-Promotional APRs

 Be prepared for your interest rate to increase significantly when the promotional rate expires.
 In fact, you should know what the post-promotional interest rate is going to be before you accept the offer.
-It may change your mind about the deal completely.
+The regular APR may be a dealbreaker for the credit card, particularly if the promotional period is too short to pay off the balance you want to transfer or the purchase you're planning to make.

 Deferred interest financing plans are often promoted similarly to 0% introductory offers.
 The same "No interest" and "0%" phrasing often accompanies these offers.
 However, deferred interest is very different and not in a good way.
 With deferred interest financing, you must pay the full balance to avoid paying interest.
 If you have any balance left over after the promotional period ends, the full interest backdated to the first day of your balance is added to your account.